 How to Apply for the K-1 Visa?

-If this petition is approved by the USCIS, then it will be forwarded to the National Visa Center (NVC).
+If this petition is approved by the USCIS, it will then be forwarded to the National Visa Center (NVC).
 The NVC will inform you of your case number and the petition will be sent to the US Embassy or consulate near your residence in your home country.

 - A completed Online Nonimmigrant Visa Application (Form DS-160) for you and your eligible children